AlineTalhouk/diceR/README.md

 |       4|         1|
 |       1|         1|

-You can also compare the base `algorithms` with the `consensusFUNS` using internal evaluation indices:
+You can also compare the base `algorithms` with the `cons.funs` using internal evaluation indices:

 ``` r
 knitr::kable(obj$indices$internal$`4`)